UDICatNCHU/new_kcm/README.md

 * If you want to use `the English version of KCM`， please download nltk data：`python3 -m nltk.downloader -d /usr/local/share/nltk_data all`

-## Installing
+## Install

-1. (Recommended): Use [docker-compose](https://github.com/udicatnchu/udic-nlp-api) to install
+* (Recommended): Use [docker-compose](https://github.com/udicatnchu/udic-nlp-api) to install

+## Manually Install

-2. Or install manually, and setup config listed below: `pip install kcm`
+* You can also install kcm manually, and setup config listed below: `pip install kcm`
+* If you want to integrate `kcm` into your own django project, use manually install.

 ### Config